 Employing an apprentice can add a whole new dimension to your workplace, bringing with them a fresh perspective and new ideas.
 This in turn can encourage existing employees to undertake further development to enhance their career.

-Each apprenticeship once completed rewards the employee with a qualification.
+Each apprenticeship once completed rewards the employee with a nationally recognised qualification.
 The levels of qualifications are: Level 2 (equivalent to 5 GCSE passes); Level 3 (equivalent to 2 A-Level passes); right the way through to Level 6 (degree level) and Level 7 (masters degree).

 The apprentice will be assigned an assessor who is the person responsible for setting all of their work, marking it and guiding them through their course.
 They are there to answer any of their questions at any point and provide them with support tailored to suit their needs.